AsaLap/PlantGEMs/README.md

   main_directory        The path to the main directory where the 'files/' directory is stored

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         Toggle the printing of more information -u, --unique          Specify if the reconstruction is made on a unique species or not -rr RERUN, --rerun RERUN
+  -h, --help            Shows this help message and exit -v, --verbose         Toggle the printing of more information -le --log_erase Erases the previous log file
+  -u, --unique          Specify if the reconstruction is made on a unique species or not -rr RERUN, --rerun RERUN
                         Use this option if you want to rerun the blast selection on an existing blasted.pkl object and give its path